mweidner037/list-positions/README.md

 > dependency, install version `2.4.28`, even though `seedrandom` itself
 > has version `3.0.5`.

+Pseudorandom IDs with a fixed seed are recommended for tests and benchmarks, to make them deterministic.

 _@param_ `options.length` The length of the ID, in characters.
 Default: `DEFAULT_LENGTH`.